mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 1. Launch *Visual Studio 2015* and click *File* > *Open* > *Project/Solution...*.
 2. Navigate to your project's folder and open either your plugin project *(.vcxproj)* or solution *(.sln)*
-3. When your plugin project opens, navigate to the project's setting by clicking *Project* > *[ProjectName] Properties...*.
+3. When your plugin project opens, navigate to the project's setting by clicking *Project* > *Properties...*.
 4. In the project's settings, set the *Configuration* to *All Configurations*, and set the platform to *x64*.
 5. Then, set the *Platform Toolset* to *Visual Studio 2015 (v140)* and the click *Apply*.
 ![Plugin Settings]({{ site.baseurl }}/images/migrate_plugin_windows_cpp.png)

 ## Remove 32-bit support

 Rhino 6 plugins are 64-bit only.
-If your plugin project has *Win32* platform support, then it is safe to remove using *Visual Studio’s Configuation Manager*.
+If your plugin project has *Win32* platform support, then it is safe to remove it using *Visual Studio’s Configuation Manager*.

 1. From *Visual Studio 2015*, click *Build* > *Configuation Manager...*.
  ![Configuation Manager]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_02.png)